 - 1. The exam will be scheduled before June 30 of the second academic year.
 Any requests for a change in this schedule will be evaluated for approval by the IMP program committee. - 2.
-An Examining Committee is convened by the IMP Ph.D.
-Program Directors.
+An Examining Committee is convened by the IMP PhD Program Directors.
 The student's thesis advisor will not be part of the Examining Committee but may participate in discussions regarding the student before the examination. - 3.
-At least two weeks prior to the exam the student is expected to distribute a hardcopy of the written grant proposal (F31 format) to the members of the Immunology and Microbial Pathogenesis Examining Committee.
+At least two weeks prior to the exam the student is expected to distribute a hard copy of the written grant proposal (F31 format) to the members of the Immunology and Microbial Pathogenesis Examining Committee.
 In addition, an e-copy can be emailed, as per the request of examining committee members.
 This proposal, which forms the basis for the subsequent oral examination should be based on the student's anticipated thesis project.
 The Proposal should conform to the following guidelines: - a.
-Fonts and margins: minimum margin of 0.5", single-spaced with Arial or Helvetica font, no smaller than 11 pt in the text. - b.
+Fonts and margins: minimum margin of 0.5", single-spaced with Arial or Helvetica font, no smaller than 11pt in the text. - b.
 Required Sections: - i.
 Abstract/summary (no more than 500 words) - ii.
-Specific Aims (1 page maximum), - iii.
-Research Approach (6 pages maximum) containing i) Significance, ii) Innovation iii), Background, iv) Preliminary data and v) Research plan for each specific aim.
-The research plan for each specific aim should contain a discussion of anticipated and other possible results, interpretations of possible outcomes, pitfalls and alternative approaches, and future directions. - iv.
+Specific Aims (1-page maximum), - iii.
+Research Approach (6 pages maximum) containing i) Significance, ii) Innovation iii), Background, iv) Preliminary data, and v) Research plan for each specific aim.
+The research plan for each specific aim should contain a discussion of anticipated and other possible results, interpretations of possible outcomes, pitfalls, alternative approaches, and future directions. - iv.
 Cited references (no page limit). - 4.
-The student is expected to write the proposal entirely on his or her own, but it is strongly suggested that he/she consults with colleagues (e.g. other students, postdocs and faculty) regarding the content of the proposal.
+The student is expected to write the proposal entirely on their own, but it is strongly suggested that the student consults with colleagues (e.g. other students, postdocs, and faculty) regarding the content of the proposal.
 The student's thesis advisor can read the proposal once and give general advice on the strength and weaknesses but should not be involved in the writing of the proposal (e.g. providing previous grants on the same topic or editing). - 5.
-The oral examination is scheduled for a minimum of two-hour period.
-During this time, the committee will evaluate the student on multiple components including: 1) basic/ fundamental knowledge including materials covered in GC550 and IM505A, 2) their ability to state clearly the hypotheses to be tested, 3) in depth knowledge of background information and logic to support the significance of their hypotheses, 4) the rationale and technical details of the experimental design, 5) alternative approaches and interpretations based on hypothetical results, 6) caveats and limitations of each experimental and technical approach discussed, 7) the written document as a whole, and 8) the oral presentation. - 6.
-There are 3 possible outcomes of the examination, each of which will be determined by a unanimous vote of the Examination Committee: - a.
-Pass: If the members of the Examination Committee agree that the student has satisfied the 8 required components during the oral examination, the student will receive a grade of "pass" and be passed on to candidacy for the Ph.D. - b.
-Conditional Pass: Inadequate performance in up to 3 of the 8 sections described above will result in a "conditional pass".
-In this case, the student will be asked to revise the written document to address the inadequacies, or repeat the oral defense as appropriate.
-The Examination Committee will provide the student with a critique and outline the needed improvement(s).
-One of the committee members will be assigned to support the student and address any concerns or questions.
-The student has until September 1st after the initial oral examination to complete and distribute the revised proposal to the members of the Examining Committee, unless an extension is expressly authorized by the Examination Committee.
-Dependent on the required improvement of the first examination, the Committee will reevaluate the proposal and/or the student's performance in an oral examination. - i.
-If the majority of the Examining Committee agrees, the student is passed on to candidacy for the Ph.D.
+The oral examination is scheduled for a minimum of a two-hour period.
+A rubric outlining the components of the exam and the evaluation process is included below: